DaithiShan/spaceambush/README.md

 -  #### As a returning visitor, I want to:

-1. See my old score and beat it, without having to write yet another password
+1. See my old score and beat it
-2. Choose higher difficulties, and find them genuinely more challenging
+2. Choose higher difficulties, and experience genuinely harder gameplay
-3. See a path to skipping the redirect to charity website if I've already donated
+3. See a path to skipping the exit redirect to the donation form if I've already donated

 -  #### As a frequent visitor, I want to: